gkrcc53/bcd_clock/README_ZERO.md

 My ST7789 display requires "inverted" colors, which the default driver did not support as an option.
-I modified the source code slightly to allow this option, the modified file is in the zero subdirectory.
-On my system, the file is stored at;<p>
+I modified the source code slightly to allow this option, the modified file is in the zero subdirectory of the repository.<br>
+On my system, the file
+is stored under;<p>
 ~/.local/lib/python3.13/site-packages/adafruit_rgb_display

 Your display(s) may not require this modified system driver.<p>